A finite-element Delta-Sternheimer approach for computing accurate all-electron RPA correlation energies of polyatomic molecules: Acknowledgment.

 \section{Acknowledgment.}

-We acknowledge the funding support by the Strategic Priority Research Program of Chinese Academy of Sciences under Grant No. XDB0500201 and by the National Key Research and Development Program of China (Grant Nos.
-2022YFA1403800 and 2023YFA1507004).
+We thank Prof. Volker Blum for inspiring discussions.
+We acknowledge the funding support by the National Key Research and Development Program of China (Grant Nos.
+2023YFA1507004, 2022YFA1403800 and 2025YFA1016601) and by the Strategic Priority Research Program of Chinese Academy of Sciences under Grant Nos.
+XDB0500201 and XDB0620203.
 This work was also supported by the National Natural Science Foundation of China (Grants Nos.
-12134012, 12374067, and 12188101).
+12134012, 12374067, 12188101 and 12331015).